Explaining the differences in massive star models from various simulations: Conclusions

 The different methods used by 1D codes to compute the evolution of massive stars beyond density inversions (or to avoid the inversions) can modify the radius and temperature of the star, and can therefore affect the mass-loss rates.
 A phenomenological justification for the mass loss enhancement comes from the fact that there are stars observed with extremely high, episodical mass loss, i.e. luminous blue variables \citep{Bestenlehner2014,Sarkisyan:2020}.
 However, other studies, such as the recent measurement of a approximately 20\Msun{} black hole in the Galactic black hole high-mass X-ray binary Cyg X-1 \citep[][]{Miller-Jones:2021}, suggest that the mass-loss rates for massive stars at near-solar metallicity may be lower than usually assumed in the 1D stellar models \citep{Neijssel2021}.
 The exact nature of wind mass loss for very massive stars remains disputed \citep{Smith:2015}.
 Moreover, variation in remnants masses in Figure~\ref{fig:remnant} shows other uncertainties in massive star evolution can lead to differences at least as large as variations in mass-loss rates, which could also easily explain the formation of a 20\Msun{} black hole in Cyg X-1 in the Galaxy.

 None of the solutions that the BoOST, Geneva, MIST and PARSEC models employ can currently be established as better than the others.
 In each case they have been designed to address numerical issues in 1D stellar evolution.
 However, the interplay of these solutions with mass-loss rates and convection further adds to the uncertainties in massive stellar evolution.
-Therefore, a systematic study to untangle the effect of the treatment of the Eddington-limit from other physical assumptions will be conducted in an upcoming paper (Agrawal et al. in prep) .
+Therefore, a systematic study to untangle the effect of the treatment of the Eddington-limit from other physical assumptions has been conducted in a companion paper \citep{Agrawal2021b}.

 In the case of BPASS the stellar models evolve without requiring any numerical enhancement.
 Whether this is a result of using a non-Lagrangian mesh (the `Eggletonian' mesh, which is more adaptive to changes in stellar structure) or if this is an artifact of bigger time steps (that helps stars skip problematic short-lived phases of evolution) is currently not known.
 A separate study to explore the effect of the `Lagrangian' versus the `Eggletonian' mesh structure for massive stars (similar to \citealt{Stancliffe:2004} study for low and intermediate mass stars) is highly desirable.